-- Grading and feedback: For lab activities, you can generally expect feedback within 7 days.
+• Grading and feedback: For lab activities, you can generally expect feedback within 7 days.
 For homework assignments, we will post your grades within 24 hours of the assignment deadline.
-For discussion assignments, we will monitor with your discussions throughout the week and post comments here and there.
-Grades for discussions and check-ins will be posted very soon after the assignment deadlines.
+Grades for check-ins will be posted very soon after the assignment deadlines.
 For exams, we will wait until after the deadline to share grades with the class.
-How quickly we are able to post exam grades will depend on the number of make-up exams that will need to take place after the official exam deadline, but we will do our best to share feedback with you as quickly as possible, ideally within one week of the exam deadline. - Email: Messages sent to the course instructor will be replied to within 24 hours on weekdays.
+How quickly we are able to post exam grades will depend on the number of make-up exams that will need to take place after the official exam deadline, but we will do our best to share feedback with you as quickly as possible, ideally within one week of the exam deadline.

+- Email: Messages sent to the course instructor will be replied to within 24 hours on weekdays.
 Response time on weekends may be more variable depending on instructor availability.
 Messages sent to your assigned teaching assistant will be replied to within 48 hours.
 If you need an immediate response to a question, copying Dr. Everson on the message is a good idea. - General discussion boards: Dr. Everson, or one of the teaching assistants, will monitor and reply to messages posted within our general discussion boards within 24 hours.